yaouDev/japan-travel-tips/Language/Vocabulary.md

 # Vocabulary

+* Hiragana = the standard japanese alphabet
+* Katakana = the alphabet used for foreign words (similar to hiragana)
+* Kanji = symbolic characters with inherent meaning, similar to chinese characters. (extreme variation, 10,000+)

 ## What To Learn

 My top recommendation is to learn katakana - the borrowed-word alphabet.
 If you pronouce English words through the alphabet, the Japanese will understand you perfectly.
 It might feel "racist", but it's not.
 Ordering a coffee can prove difficult, it will be easier to order a "koohii".
 Even if the common word for something isn't derived from English you'll be able to communicate with English nouns this way.